-We support children with needs through Individual Education Plans where children work towards personal targets often on a 1:1 basis or within a small group.
+We support children to work towards achieving personal targets often on a 1:1 basis or within a small group.
 The children are provided with specialised support by experienced and trained staff and are supervised by the SENCO.
 We work together as a team and in conjunction with other professionals.

 We listen to and value the views and opinions of children and their parents, believing that working together will produce the best possible outcomes for the children involved.
 Please look at the Buckinghamshire family information website for more details regarding our work with children with Special Educational Needs.

 Please feel free to contact any of the staff to discuss your child’s specific needs and requirements.
 For specific advice and expertise please contact the following two staff:

 - SENCO – Mrs Zoe Staines Bowerdean Nursery

 - Deputy SENCO – Mrs Shelby Thomas Mapledean Nursery

 "Children who are disabled, either mentally or physically, have a right to special care and education so they can lead full and independent lives."